Going for a daycation to Miami, and wondering how to spend a day in Miami city that gets you the best of everything?

 A highlight of this section of Miami Beach is the Faena District, a long passage of arts and culture stretching from 32nd to 36th streets.
 Faena District is infusing a cultural renaissance in Miami, creating a vibrant community.

-Hotels in this neighborhood run the high-low spectrum, from the hip Freehand Miami (where I stayed for 5 days in July 2022, LOVED it), a fancy hostel slash boutique hotel where a relaxed vibe hits you from you enter the door.
+Hotels in this neighborhood run the high-low spectrum, from the hip Freehand Miami (where I stayed for 5 days, LOVED it), a fancy hostel slash boutique hotel where a relaxed vibe hits you from you enter the door.

 Freehand is also home to the famous cocktail haven The Broken Shaker really cool bar and restaurant in the backyard.